Share / Save

 The bottom line is in situ oil sands development comes with significant impacts and risks - impacts and risks that shouldn't be downplayed.
 Cumulative impacts have the potential to extend across a very large landscape.

-As conventional fuel sources dwindle, we're faced with the reality of riskier, high impact fossil fuels and that spells consequences such as Devon's and Total's blowouts, Syncrude's duck deaths and BP's oil spill.
+As conventional fuel sources dwindle, we're faced with the reality of riskier, high impact fossil fuels and that spells consequences such as Devon's and Total's blowouts, Syncrude's duck deaths [external link] and BP's oil spill.
 In response, do we continue down the same path or tighten regulations, improve performance and begin the transition to low impact and renewable energy sources?
 The choice is ours.

 Post new comment